FlowFuse/website/marketing/boilerplate.md

 ### About FlowForge - 50 Words

-FlowForge helps Node-RED developers deliver applications in a more reliable, collaborative, and secure manner.
+FlowForge helps Node-RED developers delivery applications in a more reliable, collaborative, and secure manner.
 Node-RED’s intuitive, low-code development environment is great for connecting together hardware devices, APIs, and online services.
 FlowForge adds to Node-RED; collaborative development, management of remote deployments, support for DevOps deliver pipelines, and the ability to host Node-RED applications on FlowForge Cloud.
 FlowForge is the DevOps platform for Node-RED application development and delivery.

 ### About FlowForge - 150 Words